What is Matcha?

 Where to buy?

 Technically, I have been looking for Matcha for over 2 years now.
-It isn’t that easily available in India and I was planning on asking someone visiting Japan to bring it for me.
+It isn’t very easily available in India and I was planning on asking someone visiting Japan to bring it for me.
 Thankfully I found this website called Chado who not only sells tea, but are tea experts.
 Any kind of tea, from any part of the world, you name it and they have it.
 No one knows teas better than they do.
 They have actually sent me 5 kinds of Tea Samples and I was so overjoyed to see Matcha as one of them that I am somewhat obsessed and haven’t been able to go through the other samples yet.
 Hopefully there will be another post with the reviews of all the tea samples I have received.
 Also, would you like some Matcha Recipes on the blog?
 Let me know if you do, I can really come up with some.

 Note: Press Sample, but trust me when I say that I really have been looking for Matcha in India for over 2 years.
 Also, I ran out of the sample and ordering one pretty soon.
 So hopefully there might be series of recipes.